AntonyJDinesh/puppetlabs-viom/README.md

 ## Limitations

-This is puppet module is oly for RHEL
+This puppet module is only for RHEL.